-If you've been recovering from abuse for any length of time you know this.
+If you've been recovering from abuse for any length of time, you know this.
 At least you know it in your head.
-You've been in the healing process for awhile if you know it deep in your heart.
+If you know it deep in your heart, you've been in the healing process for awhile.

-Once I was in a restaurant on Christmas Eve.
-A dishevled woman came in and frantically fumbled with the pay phone on the wall (this was prior to cell phones).
-She started putting coins in and then frantically called out, "Does anyone have a dime?
+Once, I was in a restaurant on Christmas Eve.
+A disheveled woman came in and frantically fumbled with the pay phone on the wall (this was before cell phones).
+She started putting coins in and frantically called, "Does anyone have a dime?
 I've got to make this call!
 My husband's going to kill me!"

 She had everyone's attention.
 No one was eating or talking anymore.